rahulpargi641/Chest-System-main/README.md

        - A Service class efficiently creates and manages chests.

     Singletons:
-        - Essential services, such as Chest Service and UI Service, are implemented as singletons for centralized and efficient control.
+        - Essential services, such as Chest Servicen, Slot Service and UI Service, are implemented as singletons for centralized and efficient control.

     Scriptable Objects: Chest Types
-        - Four distinct chest types are available: COMMON, RARE, EPIC, and LEGENDARY.
+        - Four distinct chest types are available: Silver, Gold, Legendary and Super Magical.
-        - Each chest type is associated with randomized rewards in terms of coins, gems, and unique chest unlocking times.
+        - Each chest type is associated with different rarities and randomized rewards in terms of coins, gems, and unique chest unlocking times.

     State Pattern:
         - LOCKED state: Options to unlock using gems or initiate the unlocking timer.
         - UNLOCKING state: Gem-based instant unlocking or a countdown display until the chest is open.
-        - UNLOCKED state: A prompt to open the chest, revealing your rewards, with the chest disappearing after collection.
+        - UNLOCKED state: A prompt to open the chest, revealing rewards, with the chest disappearing after collection.

 #### Performance Optimization:
     - To optimize performance, object pooling is implemented for chests which helps manage memory and CPU usage efficiently.

 #### Chest System Design:
     - Used a background image and chest images that closely resemble the aesthetics of Clash Royale,